 In a fighting team, Italian characters may be a Boisterous Bruiser, although another stereotype is that Italians tend to be the Miles Gloriosus or a Guile Hero whose skill at talking exceeds their combat abilities.

-This something of an Evolving Trope.
+This is something of an Evolving Trope.
 Early iterations of this tended to portray Italians as fast-talking con-men whose loudness was a cover for various schemes.
 Later on, as movies about The Mafia became popular, depictions of Italians as more violent, easily angered thugs with passionate relationships.
 A newer variant has Italians (particularly men) whose emotion goes along with being effeminate.
 In any case, these characters will be loud, argumentative, and gesticulate a lot.
 And lead-footed.

 Often overlaps with Funny Foreigner, particularly if paired with an outrageous accent.
 There's also a lot of overlap with Brooklyn Rage and Joisey due to a lot of Italian-American characters being from either Brooklyn, the Bronx, or New Jersey.
-Compare to Spicy Latina and Jews Love to Argue.
+Compare to Balkan Bastard, Spicy Latina and Jews Love to Argue.

 - Heavily inverted in Gunslinger Girl.
 Despite taking place in Italy, the characters are as far from stereotypical Italians as can be.
 They're very unemotional, unaffectionate, and stoic, especially in the original anime adaptation.
 While some of this has been chocked up to the writer being more accustomed to Japanese mannerisms, it also has an in-series reason as well: All the cyborgs are Child Soldiers and their handlers try not to become attached to them.
 On top of that, the entire cast is extremely troubled.

-- Elsa's future wife Cristina from the Frozen fic The Cut of Your Love Never Hurts, Baby is unafraid to speak what's on her mind, to the point of rudeness.
+- Elsa's future wife Cristina from the Frozen fanfic The Cut of Your Love Never Hurts, Baby is unafraid to speak what's on her mind, to the point of rudeness.
 She arrives to Arendelle angry about being forced into an Arranged Marriage.
-Cristina doesn't try to make it seem like she likes Elsa or the idea of their marriage.
+Cristina doesn't even try to make it seem like she likes Elsa or the idea of their marriage.

 - Disney Animated Canon: